withfig/challenge-growth/README.md

 Create a short video demo of you creating the `git` autocomplete spec.
 Your target audience is someone who has only just heard about Fig as a user and wants to build their own autocomplete.
 The aim of the video is to:

-1. help developers set up their enviornment to create specs
+1. help developers set up their environment to create specs
 2. teach the core concepts of a Fig completion spec (e.g. subcommand/options/arguments/generators) so if the developer wants to, they can continue on without us.
-3. show a specific, well known example

 **The git completion spec**